-- 9. Verify fuel pressure while running.
-Record running fuel pressure: - Set generator MLCB (generator disconnect) to ON (CLOSED).
-Loads are now powered by standby generator. - 11.
-Turn on circuit breakers/electrical loads to be supplied by generator one by one. - 12.
+- 1. Verify generator is in OFF mode.
+Set generator MLCB (generator disconnect) to OFF (OPEN). - 2.
+Turn off all circuit breakers/electrical loads to be supplied by generator. - 3.
+Press MANUAL button on generator panel.
+Engine will crank and start. - 4.
+Verify fuel pressure while cranking.
+Record cranking fuel pressure: . - 5.
+Allow engine to stabilize and warm up for a few minutes. - Set generator MLCB (generator disconnect) to ON (CLOSED).
+Loads are now powered by standby generator. - Turn on circuit breakers and electrical loads to be supplied by generator one by one. - 8.
 Connect a calibrated AC voltmeter and a frequency meter across terminal lugs E1 and E2.
 Voltage should be approximately 240 volts and frequency should be approximately 60 Hz.
 If voltage and frequency are rapidly dropping as loads are applied, generator may be overloading, or there may be a fuel issue.
-Verify output current measurement of loads and/or fuel pressure. - 13.
-Allow generator to run at full rated load for 20-30 minutes.
+Verify output current measurement of loads and/or fuel pressure. - Allow generator to run at full rated load for 20-30 minutes.
 Listen for unusual noises, vibration, or other indications of abnormal operation.
-Inspect for oil leaks, evidence of overheating, etc. - 14.
+Inspect for oil leaks, evidence of overheating, etc. - 10.
 Verify fuel pressure while under full load.
-Record loaded fuel pressure: - 15.
-Turn off circuit breakers/electrical loads when testing under load is complete. - Set generator MLCB (generator disconnect) to OFF (OPEN). - Allow engine to run at no-load for 2-5 minutes. - 18.
+Record loaded fuel pressure: . - 11.
+Turn off electrical loads when testing under load is complete. - 12.
+Set generator MLCB (generator disconnect) to OFF (OPEN). - 13.
+Allow engine run at no-load for 2-5 minutes. - 14.
 Press generator OFF button.
 Engine will shut down.

-NOTE: If fuel pressure under full load is below minimum operating fuel pressure guideline, generator may not function correctly.
-The fuel pressure gauge needle should also remain steady while testing.
+NOTE: If fuel pressure under full load is below minimum operating pressure guideline, generator may not function correctly.
+Fuel pressure gauge needle should also remain steady while testing.
 A fluctuating fuel pressure gauge needle indicates gas piping may be undersized or restricted.
-It may also indicate a step-down gas regulator is too small, or too close to unit.
+It may also indicate a step-down gas regulator is too small, or too close to the unit.